Codecademy/docs/content/uiux/concepts/qualitative-research/thematic-analysis/thematic-analysis.md

 Codes are used to identify common topics of interest, functioning as tags for categorizing data.
 For example, a thematic analysis of feedback for a messaging app may include codes such as "interface," "functionality," and "accessibility," documenting the comments made about each aspect of the application.

 ## Themes
 Once the data has been categorized, themes can be determined within the created codes.
-A theme is a core idea that is obtained through observing similar concepts within a code, indicating something about user needs or preferences, and providing meaningful insights.
+A theme is a core idea obtained by observing similar concepts within a code, indicating something about user needs or preferences, and providing meaningful insights.

 ## Resources